ZofiaSamsel/P300_speller_machine_learning_classification/README.md

 2) **TRAIN folder**:
      * **ChannelsLocation.csv**: information for each channel to a topographical representation of multichannel EEG.
-     * Set made of 16 subjects who had gone through 5 sessions, for a total of 80 Data_S*_Sess*.csv files.
+     * **Data.zip** Set made of 16 subjects who had gone through 5 sessions, for a total of 80 Data_S*_Sess*.csv files.
 60 feedbacks were provided in each session except the fifth one for which 100 feedbacks were provided.
      * **TrainLabels.csv**: the expected labels  for the training set.

 3) **grupa_p300_speller.ipynb**: the Colab notebook with the program.